Healthy Lifestyle Secrets Instructors

 “People, who are crazy enough to think they can change the world, are the ones who do.”

 Kelley took her first class in January 2017 and she began her instructor training right after she finished going through the core program.
 The thing that surprised her most after going through the program is that 96% of Americans die from diseases that are food borne & preventable.
-Today she serves as a Junior level instructor.
+Today she serves as a Senior level instructor.

 One of the things that frustrate her most about nutritional information being communicated to the public is the lack of concern for public safety and how we’ve become a society that values greed and accumulation of wealth over the wellbeing and education of our people.
 This is one of the things that has led to the high rates of disease and obesity.